petarbelchev/PersonalFinancer-WebApp/README.md

 ![All Transactions Page](./Screenshots/all-transactions-page.jpeg)

 *NEW Users can write messages to support team.
+Every Admin can see users messages and reply to them.
+Messages can be deleted both from users and admins.
+They are stored in separated database (MongoDB).

 ![Create Message Page](./Screenshots/create-message-page.jpeg)